CSULA-Qdots/filter/README.md

 MultiIPF
 ========

+Fit many data files at once.
+When fit is acceptable, data is saved to a file with a keypress.

 MultiIPF instructions:
+Generally called by MCP.
+On command line, call multiIPF.sh with filenames.
+Within Matlab, multiIPF requires specially prepared input.
-Run multiIPF, via mcp.sh or in matlab directly. multiIPF uses 3 parameters: The first is the name of a file that is a list of all the files you want to analyze (which must be in the same directory as multiIPF) The files must include extensions and must be line delimited.
+MultiIPF uses 3 parameters: The first is the name of a file that is a list of all the files you want to analyze (which must be in the same directory as multiIPF) The files must include extensions and must be line delimited.
 The second two parameters are the columns in the data files that you wish to analyze.
 These are columns 1 and 2.